Azure-Samples/msal-managed-identity/src/dotnet/readme.md

 }
 ```

 This error indicates that the managed identity service principal was not granted access to the key vault.
+Please refer to ["Assign a Key Vault access policy"](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) for more information.

 > Causes : Managed identity resource was not granted access to the Key Vault